mohamedaminebenzid/code-challenge-cart-api/CONTRIBUTING.md

 To make this test simple please use swagger-ui (see above).

--call GET /cart-api/v1/customers/ and pick one customer's username (for example "naretini")
+- call GET /cart-api/v1/customers/ and pick one customer's username (for example "naretini")

--create new cart for the picked customer by calling POST /cart-api/v1/customers/{customer-username}/carts with the path variable customer-username = "naretini" (without a request body)
+- create new cart for the picked customer by calling POST /cart-api/v1/customers/{customer-username}/carts with the path variable customer-username = "naretini" (without a request body)

--call GET /cart-api/v1/products/ and pick the name of some products(product name is unique) to be added later to the created cart, for example we choose 'Paper Business Cards', 'Digitally Printed T-shirts', 'Pillow Boxes'
+- call GET /cart-api/v1/products/ and pick the name of some products(product name is unique) to be added later to the created cart, for example we choose 'Paper Business Cards', 'Digitally Printed T-shirts', 'Pillow Boxes'

--add items (as much as you like) to the cart created above(cart-id=1) by calling POST /cart-api/v1/carts/{cart-id}/items
+- add items (as much as you like) to the cart created above(cart-id=1) by calling POST /cart-api/v1/carts/{cart-id}/items

 Request body :